Alloa Waggonway: History

 The Earls of Mar owned extensive lands in the hinterland of Alloa, and for some centuries coal had been produced from pits on the estate.
 Edinburgh was the biggest market for coal in the area, and it could easily be carried along the Forth by boat, but getting the mineral to the shore of the Forth was the problem.

 John, 7th Earl of Mar opened a railway in about 1768 that ran from Alloa Harbour and up through Sauchie, serving the colliery there, to Devon Colliery north of Fishcross.

 It was a close copy of the Tranent to Cockenzie Waggonway in gauge, wagon size and operating practices.
-At first it was a single line wooden wagonway; the track gauge was 3 ft 3 in and the wagons were of 30 Lcwt capacity.
+At first it was a single line wooden wagonway; the track gauge was 3 ft 3 in and the wagons were of 30 Lcwt capacity, which was 5 times the capacity of the previous horse-drawn carts.
 There were several branches and the system became extensive, there were branches to Collyland (this branch required an inclined plane) and to Sherriffyards Colliery at Gartmorn Dam.
 By 1806 the system was extended to Tillicoultry, and an alternative route to the Forth at Kennetpans (Clackmannan) Pier was opened.

 A useful contemporary commentary about the wagon way is provided by Sinclair (1793).